felbit/hauth/README.md

 > Pedo mellon a minno.

-## Current Implementation State
+## Current state of implementation

-Currently the domain code is implemented.
+Currently the domain code is finished.
 That is `Domain.Validation` for validation functionality for passwords and email addresses and `Domain.Auth` as main authentication module.

-Additionally there is a basic in-memory database that holds authentication and session information.
+Additionally there is a basic in-memory _"database"_ that holds authentication and session information.

+Next I will add a frontend to make using that stuff easier.

 ## Test it